Aif4thah/SecCW/README.md

 ![Waterfall](./Docs/Waterfall.png)

-For further analysis, here is the `HackRF_transfer` command to capture an IQ file (adjust LNA and VGA) :
+For further analysis, here is the `HackRF_transfer` command to write the signal in an IQ file (adjust LNA and VGA) :

 ```sh
 hackrf_transfer -s 8000000 -f 40677000 -b 1750000 -a 1 -l 24 -g 12 -r test-recvd.cs8